onzag/itemize/client/internal/components/PropertyEntry/text-specs.md

  - data-src
  - loading

-Attributes as well as anything that it considers harmful; this should be done in the renderer, a good approach to creating feature rich components could be to use something such as `<div class="mycustomcomponent" data-info="SOME_JSON"></div>"` and you might implement it differently in the view renderer vs the entry renderer, eg. the entry renderer just display a black box whereas the view renderer displays a rich component.
+As well as anything that it considers harmful; this should be done in the renderer, a good approach to creating feature rich components could be to use something such as `<div class="mycustomcomponent" data-info="SOME_JSON"></div>"` and you might implement it differently in the view renderer vs the entry renderer, eg. the entry renderer just display a black box whereas the view renderer displays a rich component.